RamonJOrtega/AWS_App/README.md

 ## What Is It?
 Go to https://aws-marketing-app.vercel.app/ to try out the App!

+Or to enter the developement environment, entire `yarn install` from root folder, cd to the `brand-helper-site`, and enter `yarn run dev`

 Type in words describing your brand, and get a social media caption and keywords/hashtags!

 If you live in the US near Oregon (AWS US-west-2 ), you can expect results in 2-3 seconds.
 If you live on the East coast, latency is about 8 seconds.